 In the meantime, Baekje frequently attacked Silla.
 Silla unsuccessfully sought the assistance of Goguryeo, and then invaded in an alliance with Tang China.
 Silla troops led by Kim Yu-sin defeated an elite force of Baekje troops commanded by Gyebaek in Hwangsanbeol and marched to Sabi, the capital of Baekje.
 Troops of Tang China invaded Baekje through the estuary of the Geumgang River.
 Finally, Baekje surrendered to the Silla-Tang forces in 660.

 The Silla-Tang forces then attacked Goguryeo, once the most powerful Kingdom in Northeast Asia.
 However, Goguryeo had depleted its resources in two large-scale wars against the two dynasties of China, and fell in 668.

-Upon conquering Baekje and Goguryeo in alliance with Silla, Tang China attempted to exert control over the entire Korean Peninsula, including Silla.
+Upon conquering Baekje and Goguryeo in alliance with Silla, Tang China attempted to exert control over the entire Korean Peninsula including Silla by establishing the Ungjin Commandery in Baekje, the Protectorate-General to Pacify the East in Goguryeo, and the Gyerim Territory Area Command even in Silla.
 Silla waged a war against Tang, defeated its navy in Gibeolpo near the estuary of the Geumgang River, and drove all of Tang’s forces out of the peninsula, thus accomplishing the important feat of unifying the Korean Peninsula in 676.